 That doesn’t mean you’ll be able to maintain the interior of your van at 68F 24/7 when it’s 95F outside though…

-Reasonable expectations would be more, for example, like using the A/C to lower the temperature/humidity just a few degrees, as it can makes the difference between a good night of sleep VS no sleep.
+Reasonable expectations, for example, would be more like using the A/C to lower the temperature/humidity just a few degrees as it can makes the difference between a good night of sleep VS no sleep.

 And keep in mind the calculations above do NOT include induction cooking, which is another energy-hungry appliance.
 “All-electric” builds are very appealing, but keep it real!